tsmanner/dnd-5e-papercraft-spellcaster/README.md

 ### Additional Proficiencies
 **Saving Throws:** Constitution

+### Armor Stuff (Name WIP)

+You gain proficiency with medium and heavy armor, and shields.
+Your maximum DEX bonus to AC when wearing medium armor is +5, and when wearing heavy armor is +2.

+All martial weapons.

 ### Spell List
 You know three 1st-level wizard spells of your choice, two of which you must choose from the abjuration and transmutation spells on the wizard spell list.